To ensure you stay on the right side of the law, we’ve provided valuable information about legal cannabis in New Jersey.

 New Jersey’s Legal Cannabis Guidelines on Sales and Penalties

-Adult-use 21 and older in New Jersey can only buy cannabis from a licensed vendor.
-It’s illegal to sell cannabis if you don’t have a license.
-Licensed cannabis retailers can sell a maximum of one oz of cannabis to individuals 21 and older.
+Adults 21 and older in New Jersey can only buy cannabis from a licensed vendor.
+It’s illegal to be the weed plug if you don’t have a license.
+Licensed cannabis retailers can sell a maximum of one oz of cannabis (28 grams) to individuals 21 and older.

-It’s illegal to cultivate cannabis in New Jersey if you don’t have a corporate cannabis cultivator license.
-Those who need cannabis for medical purposes are prohibited from growing.
-Locals are penalized based on the number of plants they’ve grown.
-For example:
+It’s currently illegal to grow weed in New Jersey if you don’t have a corporate cannabis cultivator license.

-- If you’re not a licensed cultivator and have grown up to 10 plants, you can receive a fine of up to $25,000 and could spend four to five years in prison.
+- If you’re not a licensed cultivator and have under 10 plants, you can receive a fine of up to $25k and could spend four to five years in prison.

-- Individuals with more than ten and up to 50 cannabis plants can be charged with a fine up to $150,000 and ten years in prison.
+- Individuals with more than ten and up to 50 pot plants can be charged with a fine up to $150k and up to ten years in prison.

-The more plants you’ve grown, the harsher the penalties.
+The more plants you’ve grown, the harsher the punishment.

-New Jersey cannabis laws are strict but fair and offer opportunities for those who want to use this plant.
+New Jersey legal weed laws are strict but fair and offer several choices for those who want to use this plant.

-Those concerned about the law should only buy from licensed vendors and only possess one ounce of cannabis at any time.
+Those concerned about the law should only buy from approved and licensed cannabis retailers and only possess one ounce of cannabis at any time.